Help Naturally Prevent Tick Bites

 - Use a non-toxic, plastic-free insect-repelling band, which is easier to use on children and very effective.

-- Add vanilla extract to either of the above recipes, or just rub on the skin.
+- Add vanilla extract to the recipes or just rub it on the skin.
 You can also mix vanilla with witch hazel and water for a spray version.

 RemindersGeneral guidelines from Health Renegade for protecting yourself and your family from tick bites.
 These include: